IsaiahKoamalu/iskobrEngine/docs/recentAdditions.md

   </a>
 </div>

+**9-12-25 Particle Generation System**
+-
+Testing out the idea of using a dedicated system to handle the creation and logic of the spawning and placement of particle emitters.
+The update method of the class takes the vector of drawables from the update context.
+It also assigns refrences to the different particle systems that are stored in a vector of shared pointers of the type ParticleSystem which is  also passed via the update context as follows: `auto &basePtrSF = ctxt.particleSystems[3]`.\
+When the requirements are met, the appropriate position is grabbed and plugged into `setEmitter()` function of the desired particle system followed by a call to the `spawnParticles()` function of the particle system.

 **8-4-25 AI System for Non-Player Entities**
 -
 Starting to work on an AI system for non-player entities.
 This new implementation involves three new files: 'AISystem', 'AIStateSystem', 'AIComponent'.